Forge UI 2.0 Launch

 Here's to the 2.0 Forge UI Design System

-This project was tedious in finding resources to help form the right strategy for the new version of the Design System.
+This project was tedious in finding resources to help form the right strategy for the new version of the design system.
 It was rewarding to see what causes the nuances of Figma file memory issues, as well as what works well for other design systems.